- James Brady

-In The Moral Landscape, Sam Harris describes a framework which allows for entirely rational conversations about morality.
+In The Moral Landscape, Sam Harris describes a framework which allows for strictly rational conversations about morality.
 It is based on the idea that ethical questions are eventually decomposable into objective questions about suffering and flourishing:

 … in the moral sphere, it is safe to begin with the premise that it is good to avoid behaving in such a way as to produce the worst possible misery for everyone. […] This is all we need to speak about “moral truth” in the context of science.
 Once we admit that the extremes of absolute misery and absolute flourishing […] are different and dependent on facts about the universe, then we have admitted that there are right and wrong answers to questions of morality.

 The only tenets of the framework are:

 - Eternal abject misery for all conscious creatures is objectively the worst possible situation.

 - Moving in a direction of decreasing misery is objectively good.

 Building on these two tenents we have a way to – in principle – give purely rational answers to ethical questions1.

 How does this relate to AI safety?